telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 >
 > When the `allPages` option is set to `true` and `serverPaging` is enabled, the Grid will make a `"read"` request for all data.
 If the data items are too many, the browser may become unresponsive.
 In such cases, consider the implementation of [server-side export](#server-side-processing).

-The example below demonstrates how to export all the data from a Kendo UI Grid to Excel.
+The following example demonstrates how to export all the data from a Kendo UI Grid to Excel.

 ###### Example